The Posthuman Transition in 7 Phases – The Slippery Slope of 1998 Mariah Carey

 For example:

-Most humans almost certainly don’t work to “contribute to the greater system,” just as most cells in your stomach don’t burn themselves in your bile out of come reverence for you as a human being.
+Most humans almost certainly don’t work to “contribute to the greater system,” just as most cells in your stomach don’t burn themselves in your bile out of some reverence for you as a human being.

-Most people waiting tables or delivering plastic bags of Chinese food for DoorDash aren’t consciously aligning themselves to the needs and growth of civilization or life itself.
+Most people waiting tables or delivering plastic bags of Chinese food for DoorDash aren’t consciously aligning themselves with the needs and growth of civilization or life itself.
 But like the individual stomach cell, they are by necessity pulled into the greater system, and the greater emergent system beckons them to do as they must to contribute to it.

 This contribution is noble.

-Obviously some businesses, governments, charities, and even some children (sorry) are net-detrimental to the greater system they are part of.
+Obviously, some businesses, governments, charities, and even some children (sorry) are net-detrimental to the greater system they are part of.
 We might think about online gambling businesses, or charities that exist to perpetuate the problems they claim to want to solve via grift (such as with homelessness in California), or research institutions that fraudulently prop up their results and poison the well of science for everyone else.

 Sometimes, different types of “work” directly oppose one another, but are in fact part of the productive tension and creative force that ends up increasing the net power of the overall greater process of life.